Do you want to enable WordPress email tracking on your site?

 Email tracking lets you see whether your recipients are receiving and opening your emails from WordPress.

-In this article, we’ll explain how to track email opens in WordPress so you can get these extra insights.
+In this article, I’ll explain how to track email opens in WordPress so you can get these extra insights.

 Do I Need an Email Log Plugin to Track Emails?